drewreed2005/cafegato/events.md

                                 console.log(data);
                             })
                         )
-                    alert("Thank you, " + form_list[0] + ", for submitting an event!
-Watch your email for a confirmation message.\n\n(Warning: Please do not submit two events at a time!
-Your events may end up being cancelled as a result.)");
+                    alert("Thank you, " + form_list[0] + ", for submitting an event!\n\n(Warning: You cannot submit two events at the same time!
+You may only have one event at a time.)");
                 });
             });
         } catch (err) {
             alert("There was an error processing your form.
 (Failed to send to/pull from the database, or there was an error in the formatting of your form.
-Make sure you're on unrestricted WiFi.)");
+You may be on restricted WiFi.)");
         };
     };